Some of the numbers presented in this website may not be the most recent available

 Global average sea level has increased by 3.6 mm per year in the last 15 years.
 Global sea level may have risen by 10-20 cm over the last 100 years.

 Although water increases in volume as it heats up melting ice is believed to be the main cause of rising sea levels.
 Glaciers in temperate regions of the world are retreating and satellite records show an extensive and progressive decline in the size of the Greenland Ice Sheet.
-The maximum areas of winter and summer Arctic sea-ice have also substantially contracted over the last 40 years.
+The maximum areas of winter and summer Arctic sea-ice have also contracted over the last 40 years.

-The effects of rising temperatures can be seen in the behaviour of vegetation and land animals.
+The effects of rising temperatures can be seen in climate and the behaviour of vegetation and land animals.
 Earlier flowering and fruiting times for plants in temperate regions are accompanied by territorial adaptation and migration of animals to cooler latitudes.
+In addition there seems to be an increased occurrence of extreme weather events although it remains uncertain whether these are a by-product of global warming.

-Future temperatures - Should warming continue at the same rate, temperatures could rise by up to 5 degrees by the end of the 21st Century.
+Should warming continue at the same rate, temperatures could rise by up to 5 degrees by the end of the 21st Century.
 Temperature rises of above 2 degrees were once regarded as the tipping point for drastic global disruption.

 Of course there is uncertainty about how the changing climate will impact lives.
-The problem lies not in the actual global temperature but in the speed of change.
+The real problem lies not in the temperature but in the speed of change.
 Rapid rises in sea level under current constraints of high populations and barriers to movement make it impossible for humans to adapt without massive social and economic damage.

 Warming could cause freshwater shortages, change the ability of areas to produce particular foods, increase the disruption from floods, storms and heatwaves, and promote resource wars amongst people and nations.
-And poor densely populated countries, which are least equipped to deal with rapid change, will suffer the most.
+And poor, densely populated countries, which are least equipped to deal with rapid change, will suffer the most.

 Plant and animal extinctions will escalate as habitats change faster than species can adapt.
 And there will be increases in health issues, especially water-borne diseases and malnutrition in poor countries.
 As more carbon dioxide is present in the atmosphere, the concentration of gas in the oceans will increase.
 Water then becomes more acidic which damages coral reefs.